kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 title = "Pipelines Quickstart" description = "Getting started with Kubeflow Pipelines" weight = 10

++++
 {{% stable-status %}}

 Use this guide if you want to get a simple pipeline running quickly in Kubeflow Pipelines.

-* This quickstart guide shows you how to use one of the samples that come with the Kubeflow Pipelines installation and are visible on the Kubeflow Pipelines user interface (UI).
+* This quickstart guide shows you how to use two of the samples that come with the Kubeflow Pipelines installation and are visible on the Kubeflow Pipelines user interface (UI).
 You can use this guide as an introduction to the Kubeflow Pipelines UI.